-Code Administrators will record the Panel recommendation in the Modification report, and send it to the Authority (Ofgem) for decision.
+Code Administrators will record the Panel recommendation in the Modification report and send it to the Gas and Electricity Markets Authority for decision.

-As soon as reasonably practicable following an Authority decision, or the Panel's decision if Self-Governance applies, the Code Administrator will issue a notice of approval or rejection, indicating the Implementation Date if approved.
+As soon as reasonably practicable following a Gas and Electricity Markets Authority decision, or the Panel's decision if Self-Governance applies, the Code Administrator will issue a notice of approval or rejection, indicating the Implementation Date if approved.
 Code Administrators will publish the updated Code with revised legal text.